jermspeaks/christmas-adventure/DECISIONS.md

 - `section-26.md` (choice: "Investigate Alistair Finch's connection to the case")
 - `section-38.md` (choice: "Investigate where the letter opener came from")
 - `section-39.md` (choice: "Examine Eleanor's calendar and appointment book")
+- `section-66.md` (choice: "Look into his relationship with Eleanor")
+- `section-68.md` (choice: "Check if they had any business dealings together")
+- `section-77.md` (choice: "Ask about the threatening letters")
+- `section-78.md` (choice: "Verify he was at the auction")

 ### section-5.md